-The body of the Chuuk State Government responsible for coordinating the implementation of all disaster-related matters under the direction of the Governor is the Chuuk Disaster and Emergency Operations Center (CDEOC).
-During disasters, coordination can be carried out from two designated locations:
+The body of the Chuuk State Government responsible for coordinating the implementation of all disaster related matters under the direction of the Governor is the Chuuk Disaster and Emergency Operations Center (CDEOC).
+During disaster, coordination can be carried out from two designated locations:

-1. Command Post - The Command Post is an on-site coordination location for isolated or localized incidents where on the ground coordination is necessary to an effective response such as plane crashes, domestic fires, forest fires, oil spills, and Search and Rescue missions.
-The CDEOC Director may

-2. Chuuk Disaster and Emergency Operations Center (CDEOC) - For wider scale emergencies or disasters that are not isolated to one geographic area, such as typhoons, tsunamis, droughts, or floods, the CDEOC Director coordinates response operations from the CDEOC.
+- Command Post The command post is an on-site coordination location for isolated or localized incidents where on the ground coordination is necessary to an effective response such as plane crashes, domestic fires, forest fires, oil spills, and Search and Rescue missions.
+The CDEOC Director may coordinate the response from the Command Post, in which case they will designate an assistant to oversea and coordinate the CDEOC while they are gone. - 2.
+Chuuk Disaster and Emergency Operations Center (CDEOC)- For wider scale emergencies or disasters that are not isolated to one geographic area, such as typhoons, tsunamis, droughts, or floods, the CDEOC Director coordinates response operations from the CDEOC.
 The CDEOC is located in Weno, Chuuk next to Public Affairs.
 See Section VII for more information regarding EOC organization.

-H. Functions of Departments, Agencies, and Offices
+H. Function of Departments, Agencies, and Offices